Guardians ad Litem

 “What I’ve really seen, actually, is the relationship for young people – it’s very valuable,” she explains.

-At TIGALA, we recognise that the strongest advocacy grows from consistency, insight, and trust built over time.
 Nikki’s story shows how long-term relationships can give Guardians the clarity and confidence to advocate for exactly what a child needs – and the credibility to help make it happen.
 If you’d like to hear more stories like Nikki’s, you might also enjoy our recent blogs with Davina Reidy on Will and Preference or Francis O'Callaghan on being a part of the TIGALA team.

 Related Posts